Written for parents and young people (key stage 2 and above)

 What are the aims of this leaflet?

 This leaflet has been written to help boys, teenagers and their parents understand more about lichen sclerosus (LS).
 It tells you what it is, what causes it, what can be done about it and where you can find out more about the condition.
+Please note that some of the treatment options in this leaflet may not be available on the NHS.

 What is lichen sclerosus?